acm-uga/archive/2019-02-18/README.md

 ## Input

 You will be given a list of edges representing the graph.
-Each edge consists of three integers `(A, B, W)` where `A` and `B` are IDs for the nodes connected by the graph and `W` is the weight of the edge. `A` will always be less than `B`.
+Each edge consists of three integers `(A, B, W)` where `A` and `B` are IDs for the nodes connected by the edge and `W` is the weight of the edge.
+Since these are undirected graphs, the relative order of `A` and `B` doesn't matter.
+For the sake of standardization, we'll say that `A` will always be less than `B`.

 ## Output